safezonecapstone/Server/README.md

 After cloning the repo, in the folder execute these commands:

-- Be sure to have `virtualenv` installed for python
+- Be sure to have python3 installed

 ```
-virtualenv venv
+python3 -m venv venv

 source venv/bin/activate

-pip install -r requirements.txt
+pip3 (or pip) install -r requirements.txt
 ```

 ## Setting Environment Variables